thybag/PHP-SharePoint-Lists-API/readme.md

 #### Deleting Rows

-In order to delete a rowq, an ID as well as list name is required.
+In order to delete a row, an ID as well as list name is required.
 To remove the record for James with the ID 5 you would use:

     $sp->delete('<list_name>', '5');